YonekuraLab/CryoGridTools/README.md

 3D printed holder that lacks one arm, thereby affording enough room for the orientator.

 ### MagneticWand1,2
-A simple pickup wand with a small neodymium magnet (~ 6 mmφ) onto the tip.
+A simple pickup wand with a small neodymium magnet (~ 6 mmφ) at the tip.
 The stacker is easily released under liquid nitrogen by a wrenching action of the wand.
 MagneticWand 1 and 2 are connected by glue.

 ### Spacers
 Spacers are placed on top of the stacker for transport.
 Spacer 1 is for five stackers in 50 mL tube.
 Spacer 2 ~ 5 are for four to one stackers.